The Virtues and Vexations of Vietnam

-Our Welfare Bear Amu came along for the ride to experience the activities we do whilst we are in a project country.
-It was his first adventure with us and he learned a lot throughout the process, as well as making many new friends!
+Our Welfare Bear Amu (the cuddly variety) came along for the ride to experience the activities we do while in a project country – it was his first adventure with us and he learned a lot throughout the process, as well as making many new friends!

-This year’s event had over 250 delegates from 28 different countries in attendance.
-Georgina Groves, our Executive Director spoke on developing ethical frameworks to support animal welfare practice, followed by Dave Morgan, our field director who spoke on the importance of clear communication when delivering animal welfare training and auditing.
+This year’s event had more than 250 delegates from 28 different countries in attendance.
+Georgina Groves, Wild Welfare’s executive director spoke on developing ethical frameworks to support animal welfare practice, followed by Dave Morgan, the charity’s field director, who spoke on the importance of clear communication when delivering animal welfare training and auditing.

-Wild Welfare has been active for quite a few years within the region and as a result we have made some great colleagues and friends.
-Developing close relationships can also really have a massive impact on animal welfare as it gives us the opportunity to address welfare concerns as a respected friend rather than a stranger.
+Wild Welfare has been active in the region for several years and as a result we have made some great colleagues.
+Developing close relationships can have a massive impact on animal welfare as it offers the opportunity to address welfare concerns as a respected partner rather than a stranger.

-We met some wonderfully compassionate staff whom were clearly very dedicated to their animals.
-The animals themselves had some interesting stories behind them (many were rescues and some were there for rehabilitation and release).
-Because of this, we had to ensure that the staff were being very mindful of the behavioural needs of each species.
+We met some wonderfully compassionate staff who were clearly very dedicated to their animals.
+Many of the animals were rescues and some were there for rehabilitation and release, so it was important to ensure staff were being mindful of the behavioural needs of each species.
 For example, if a gibbon was not being given the opportunity to forage within its enclosure, it would not necessarily know how to conduct this behaviour once released.
-However, even if an individual is not destined for release, it is important that those behaviours which animals feel motivated to undertake, are encouraged at every opportunity within captivity.
+However, even if an individual is not destined for release, it is important that behaviours which animals feel motivated to undertake are encouraged in captivity.